-A lot is going on surrounding a probate case
+A lot is going on surrounding a probate case.

-Family drama also can come with the death of a loved one
+Family drama also can come with the death of a loved one.

 To what extent did your loved one engage in the estate planning process?

 Many of the difficulties associated with the death of a person can be avoided if your loved one had participated diligently in the estate planning process.
-While a probate attorney can assist you after the death of a loved one in handling their state or in probating the will of your spouse or family member, that's team probate attorney can offer you value during the life of your loved one.
-This is true because he or she can also help you draft a will, create trust, and generally prepare for life after your loved one passes away.
+While a probate attorney can assist you after the death of a loved one in handling their state or in probating the will of your spouse or family member, that team probate attorney can offer you value during the life of your loved one.
+This is true because they can also help you draft a will, create trust, and generally prepare for life after your loved one passes away.
 This type of forethought and intentionality can assist you in avoiding these types of undesirable outcomes after your loved one passes away.

-For example, let's suppose that you and your spouse have young children under the age of 18.
+For example, let's suppose that you and your spouse have young children under 18.
 If both of you pass away at the same time have you given any thought as to who would act as a caretaker for your children? have you given any thought to whether or not you would like a trust to be set up so that your children can't get access to property only after they reach a certain age?
 These are all relevant considerations that you should be contemplating during the will drafting process.

-On the other hand, you may be over an opinion there you do not need a will because you do not own that much property.
+On the other hand, you may be over the opinion there you do not need a will because you do not own that much property.
 Many people put off drafting a will until it is too late.
-While the laws in Texas that govern the division of property if no wills in place are fairly straightforward these laws do not cover your circumstances if you would like, for example, to have a nonprofit or religious organization inherit but to the property at your death.
+While the laws in Texas that govern the division of property if no wills are in place are fairly straightforward, these laws do not cover your circumstances if you would like, for example, to have a nonprofit or religious organization inherit but the property at your death.
 It is only through having a will that you are true wishes can be made known., your property would be inherited by your family members rather than by the religious or nonprofit organization that may be the truly intended beneficiary of your property upon your death.

 Does your attorney practice primarily in probate and estate planning?